International Students

 The Centre for International Experience is a meeting place for a diverse community of international students coming to U of T, domestic students who are relatively new to Canada and students looking to go abroad.
 The CIE offers a variety of programs and services for students including pre-arrival and welcome services for international students

 International and domestic students have benefited from U of T’s Writing Centres support services for both native and non-native English language speakers.
-Through Academic Success, students can access workshops and appointments for English as an Additional Language (EAL) learners.
+Through Centre for Learning Strategy Support, students can access workshops and appointments for English as an Additional Language (EAL) learners.

 U of T’s immigration advisors are here to help international students understand their options, rights and responsibilities in Canada.